 What to Do Before Turning On The Air Conditioner?

-Most homeowners are unaware that their heater and air conditioner most likely share a filtration system.
+- Examine Your Air Filters: Most homeowners are unaware that their heater and air conditioner most likely share a filtration system.
 So, if you’ve had the heating device turned on for a few months (even if only in the evening), your air filters have been taking in and snaring air pollutants nonstop.

 Why?
 The primary function of an outdoor unit is to gather all the heat eliminated from the air inside your home.
 The heat is then circulated out into the outdoor air by the unit.

 However, if the outdoor unit is caked in mud or suffocated by a nearby fence or foliage, it will be difficult to dump all that heat.
-Consider this as attempting to cool a hot bowl of soup with an airtight lid on top.